 Pep Band at NCAA Tournament Games

-Prof. Kevin Champagne and the UAlbany Pep Band were part of the excitement as they played for basketball fans at both the men's and women's tournament games recently.
+Prof. Kevin Champagne and the UAlbany Pep Band were part of the excitement as they played for basketball fans at both the men's and women's tournament games.
 Prof. Champagne has been leading the Pep Band as well as our University-Community Symphonic Band for over ten years now.
-And last fall, he began leading our new Marching Band.
-Currently, the Pep Band is forty members strong with 20-35 members participating per game.
+And in the fall of 2013, he began leading our new Marching Great Danes Band.
 Recently, Prof. Champagne was kind enough to take some time out of his busy schedule to share some thoughts about the Pep Band's participation in March Madness:

 Prof. Champagne can be reached at (518) 442-4192 or by e-mail at firstname.lastname@example.org.